adamhrv/vframeio/content/docs/detectors/9n235/index.md

 ![Failed detection.
 A partially exploded 9N235 photographed under supervision of EOD personnel in Ukraine](images/detections/vframe_ukraine_test_public_007.jpg#watermark)

 This behavior is expected with the current model, which is designed for large-scale analysis of video archives (1 million +) for which it's important to reduce false positives.
 For mine clearance work, the model would need to be retrained with more examples like the image above and then could trigger a low-confidence score that would resolve to high-confidence when the image stabilized.
 There are other factors to consider though.
-If this was to be used for real-time analysis the camera might already have image-stabilization technology to reduce motion blur.
+If this were to be used for real-time analysis the camera might already have image-stabilization technology to reduce motion blur.

 More feedback and more testing images are welcome.
 Reach out to the VFRAME team [here](/about/).